arianitu/postgres-statefulset/config/README.md

   `docker pull postgrest/postgrest:latest`

- .. from the Elastos Develap Binaries, we have examined the output of a Docker subsystem running the following Blockchains, and managed to reconstruct the system as a Kubernetes Deployment.
+ .. by running the Elastos Develap Binaries, we have examined the output of a Docker subsystem running the following Blockchains, and managed to reconstruct the system as a Kubernetes Deployment.

  `docker pull cyberrepublic/elastos-mainchain-node:v0.3.7`